 The result is a market research cost per interview that is 95–99% lower than traditional methods for comparable experimental designs.
 A 250-respondent discrete choice experiment that would cost $10,000–$20,000 through a traditional panel provider can be run for a fraction of that through synthetic consumer validation.

 The speed difference is equally significant.
-Traditional concept testing takes 4-8 weeks from brief to results.
-Synthetic consumer validation delivers analysed results in 24 hours or less.
+Traditional concept testing takes 4–8 weeks from brief to results.
+Synthetic consumer validation delivers analysed results in under 24 hours.
 For food and beverage brands operating on tight NPD timelines, this means validation can happen at every decision point rather than being rationed to one or two high-stakes moments per year.
+Consider a typical NPD timeline: you need to decide which claims lead on pack, which flavour to develop, what price point to target, and how to position against competitors.
+With traditional research, budget and timeline constraints force you to pick one of those decisions to validate and guess on the rest.
+With synthetic validation, you can test all four in under a week — meaning every major decision has consumer data behind it, not just the one your team deemed “highest risk.”

 ROI Framework: Calculating Your Real Cost Per Insight

 Cost per interview is a useful metric, but what you actually care about is cost per actionable insight.
 A $50,000 focus group study that confirms what your team already suspected has an infinite cost per new insight.
-A $500 synthetic experiment that identifies the one claim out of five that drives 40% of purchase intent has a cost per insight of $500.
+A synthetic experiment that identifies the one claim out of five that drives 40% of purchase intent has a dramatically lower cost per insight.

 Here is a framework for comparing research ROI across methodologies: